ryedin/site/_posts/2016-05-20-open-source-evolution.md

 Open source is so pervasive it's easy to forget how much is in the stack.

 This is what the commoditization of computing looks like.
-The supply chain for building and running software is increasingly solved and the component solutions are all open source and free.
+The supply chain for building and running software is increasingly solved and the component solutions are all open source.

+A large majority of these components are free (both as in beer and in speech) to take a use however needed.
+But not all.
+For pragmatic reasons, our own software and the open source software we adopt integrate with utility cloud services that are closed systems that must be leased.

+Still this is great.
+Open source won, and we found one very agreeable model for renting and leasing utility infrastructure services.

+With open source software and utility cloud services we now all have the tools to accomplish anything.

 ## Philosophical Open Source